dwyl/flutter-stopwatch-tutorial/README.md

 we need a way to persist each `timer`
 (duration between a starting and stopping stopwatch at a time) on the local device.
+For this,
-For this, we are going to be using [`drift`](https://drift.simonbinder.eu/), which allows relational persistence inside our device.
+we are going to be using [`drift`](https://drift.simonbinder.eu/), which allows relational persistence inside our device.

-The following steps are from [their docs](https://drift.simonbinder.eu/docs/getting-started/), adapted to our scenario.
+The following steps follow [their docs](https://drift.simonbinder.eu/docs/getting-started/), adapted to our scenario.
-If you get stuck, follow their documentation and you'll find the right path straight away!
+If you get stuck,
+follow their documentation
+and you'll find the right path straight away!

 Let's first add the needed dependencies.